How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 If there isn’t a perfect 1-to-1 correlation of pages on the old site to pages on the new site, just do your best to find the closest page and go with it.
 Don’t overthink it.

-Example: You might have had one big team page on the old site, but the new site will have a page for each team member.
+Example, you might have had one big team page on the old site, but the new site will have a page for each team member.
 No problem.
 Just have the old team page redirect to the main team page or the about us page.
-Good enough!
+That’s good enough.

 Redirects can be created in several places.
 And where you put them matters.
 A lot.

-Add enough 301s here and you’ll add full seconds to the loading time for every visitor.
-A slow website can hurt rankings and discourage repeat visits.
+Long chains of 301 redirects can add long seconds to the loading time for every visitor.
+And slow pages kill leads.
 Here are some guidelines on how many 301 redirects you can put in an htaccess file.

 • Fewer than 20 redirects in an htaccess file is ok